‘Little Women’: 11 reasons to fall in love with Greta Gerwig

 It was an absolute cinematic feat from the evidently witty & charming director, which is why we’re delighted at the news Gerwig is planning a series of Sacramento-based spiritual sequels to the film, inspired by the mysterious works of author Elena Ferrante.

-While this is all fabulous news, we’re here to celebrate the actor / writer / director’s brilliance before Lady Bird.
+While this is all fabulous news, we’re here to celebrate the actor / writer / director’s brilliance before Lady Bird and Little Women.
 After all, Gerwig’s talent has shone through the screen for years, from her roles as one of the preeminent actresses in “mumblecore” films to her writing collaborations with director Noah Baumbach.
-Here are ten of Gerwig’s greatest gifts of on-screen glee.
+Here are eleven of Gerwig’s greatest gifts of on-screen glee.

 The Dish & the Spoon (2011)